All Schools are involved in the Core Activities of the program which include:

 - Administrators and teachers take the educated risk to support the vision and insight of youth to create inclusive environments in their schools through Unified Sports and youth leadership opportunities with a clear vision of impacting school environments.

 - The inspiration and passion that comes from experiencing Special Olympics sports motivates young people to seek a world of unity, and then provides students with and without disabilities with the skills and opportunities to create social change.

 - Policymakers and education leaders develop policies and support quality practices to encourage positive school climates with safe and nurturing learning environments for all students.

 Special Olympics Michigan is excited to be part of this wonderful project funded by the Department of Education.
 We are hopeful that we will be able to continue in the next school year.
-At this time we are not taking on any more schools for the full project but do have some mini grants available to new schools that would like to do an R-word campaign in the spring.
 Please contact Anne Rogers if your school is interested in finding out more information.
-SOMI.Projectunify@yahoo.com or firstname.lastname@example.org (734) 222 8283.
+SOMI.Projectunify@yahoo.com or email@example.com (734) 222 8283.